troywh/pokemon-info/README.md

-Pokemon Web App
+Pokémon Web App
 =================

 By Troy and Halle

-A Pokemon web application that displays information on several pokemon, such as their image, name, and weight!
+A Pokémon web application that displays information on several pokemon, such as their image, name, and weight!